-An educational system (double curtain education) developed in the early 1960s by the American viticulture expert Dr. Nelson Shaulis (1913-2000) at Cornell University (Geneva, New York State).
+A training system (double-curtain training) developed in the early 1960s by the US viticulturalist Dr. Nelson Shaulis (1913-2000) at Cornell University (Geneva, New York State).
 It belongs to the large group of so-called cordon education systems.
-Originally it was created especially for the Concord grape variety to enable mechanical grape harvesting.
-The vines are trained on a high T-shaped framework (also V-shaped).
-The distance between the vine rows is about three metres.
-The young shoots are divided to the left and right and the foliage is directed onto two fold-down wire frames.
+Originally, it was created specifically for the Concord grape variety to enable mechanical harvesting.
+The vines are pulled onto a high T-shaped framework (also V-shaped).
+The vine row spacing is about three metres.
+The young shoots are divided to the left and right and the foliage is directed onto two wire frames that can be folded down.